telehash/telehash.github.io/v3/lob/README.md

 A `LENGTH` of 1-6 means the `HEAD` is only binary (no JSON).

-A `LENGTH` of 7+ means the HEAD must be a UTF-8 encoded JSON object (not any bare string/bool/number/array value).
+A `LENGTH` of 7+ means the HEAD must be a UTF-8 encoded JSON object (not any bare string/bool/number/array value) within the guidelines of [I-JSON](https://datatracker.ietf.org/doc/draft-ietf-json-i-json/?include_text=1).
 If the JSON parsing fails, the parser must return an error.

 ## BODY